-One of my most favourite parts of book blogging is definitely #bookstagram.
+One of my favourite parts of book blogging is definitely #bookstagram.

 “What is #bookstagram?” you might ask if you’ve been living under a rock and haven’t seen its wildfire takeover across the blogosphere.
 WELL.
-SIT DOWN, MY PINEAPPLE FIENDS.
 I will explain all.

 #Bookstagram = Instagram for books.

-Most people with instagram accounts like to post pictures of their food, their children, their selfies, the poltergeist in their bathroom, a snap of their broken toe, their engagement ring, or new car they just bought or…BASICALLY THEIR LIFE.
+Most people with instagram accounts like to post pictures of their food, their children, their selfies, the poltergeist in their bathroom, their coffee, their engagement ring, or new car they just bought or…BASICALLY THEIR LIFE.
 When it comes to bookstagram…we bookworms are also posting about our lives.
 It just happens to be 100% books.

 Today I shall guide you throw how to kick start your #bookstagram obsession.

 This part is rather obvious.
-BUT I THOUGHT IT BEARED SAYING ANYWAY.
-The only tricky part here is that you must have a smartphone (or an iPod touch or iPad) to actually be able to use the app.
-It is not available on the computer. * I AGREE THAT THIS SUCKS.
+But hey I’ll say it anyway. ¯\_(ツ)_/¯ The only tricky part here is that you must have a smartphone (or an iPod touch or iPad) to actually be able to use the app.
+It is not available on the computer.
+I AGREE THAT THIS SUCKS.
 Someone talk to instagram.
 Make them change their ways and threaten them a little with dragons and the promise of a life with no snacks if they don’t comply.

 Sign up.
 Create yourself a user name.
 Write a bio.
 Admire the blank screen.

 - Pick a username that matches your blog.
 Or your name.
 IF YOU CAN.
 Obviously the user name you like might already be taken and you’ll have to be creative.
 But shortness is key.
-If your user name is Books-Are-My-Best-Friends-In-All-The-World-Of-Ever-I-Love-Them-So … I will 100% want to kill you.
-I’m just sayin’.
+If your user name is Books-Are-My-Best-Friends-In-All-The-World-Of-Ever-I-Love-Them-So … I will 100% die.
 Try to keep your name to two or three words.
 Making it match your blog is super handy, too, because it makes you easier to find.
 FOR INSTANCE: I am @paperfury absolutely everywhere.

 People assume you have to have DSLR.
 You do not!
 You can affably use an iPhone camera.
 But I will say — the better the quality, the more people are going to like your shots.
 If you take grainy photos…..eh.